Kalle Johansson (ice hockey)

 Kalle Johansson (born January 21, 1993) is a Swedish professional ice hockey player who is currently playing for IF Björklöven in the HockeyAllsvenskan (Allsv).

-Playing career
+Career

-He made his top flight Swedish Hockey League debut in the 2018–19 season, as a 25-year old, with the Växjö Lakers.
-After 18 games, posting 2 assists, and a loan to IK Oskarshamn of the HockeyAllsvenskan, Johansson left Sweden during the midpoint of the year joining Austrian club, Graz 99ers of the EBEL for the remainder of the season on 3 January 2019.
+Johansson made his Swedish Hockey League debut in the 2018–19 season with the Växjö Lakers.
+After 18 games, posting three assists, and a loan to IK Oskarshamn of the HockeyAllsvenskan, Johansson left Sweden during the midpoint of the year, joining the Graz 99ers of the EBEL for the remainder of the season.